 11. NOTIFICATION OF NET POSITION AT THE END OF SETTLEMENT PERIOD:

-At the end of each settlement period, the Secretary General shall notify each participant by swift or telex or cable or Message Management Module (MMM) or Tested Fax of its net position and accrued interest, and of the amounts it shall pay or receive from other participants for ACU dollar and ACU euro accounts separately.
+At the end of each settlement period, the Secretary General shall notify each participant by swift or cable or Message Management Module (MMM) or Tested Fax of its net position and accrued interest, and of the amounts it shall pay or receive from other participants for ACU dollar, ACU euro and ACU yen accounts separately.

 12. SETTLEMENT OF BALLANCES:

 (a) Each debtor participant, within four working days of the receipt from the Secretary General of the notice of the amounts to be paid, shall make the payment in US dollar or euro or in any other mutually acceptable currency, under swift or cable or Message Management Module (MMM) or Tested Fax intimation to the Secretary General.

 Explanation: While computing the due date for payments, the debtor member should exclude holidays in their own country and holidays in the country where nostro accounts (for the settlement currency) are maintained by them.

 (b) If settlement is desired to be effected in a currency other than US Dollar or Euro or Japanese Yen, the participants shall, by mutual agreement, decide on the exchange rate to be made applicable for such settlement.